gmccreight/facture/Readme.rst

 Facture is FAC-tories that create fix-TURE data.
 Also, it manu-FACTURE-s data.

-Wiktionary says it also means: "The act or manner of making or doing anything, especially of a literary, musical, or pictorial production."
-That's pretty cool.
+There are already factories and fixtures.
+What does this tool provide that those don't?

+So, originally this tool was created for generating the test data for a database that had very high overhead per-insert, so batching the inserts was necessary.
+Fixtures would solve this problem, but it's really hard to enumerate and manage all your scenarios in fixtures effectively.
+One advantage that factories have is their ease of use in testing individual scenarios without needing to understand other scenarios.
+Paritioning data can have the same effect. scenarios. your data, somehow, so you can test

+We did the batching with manual inserts for a while, but it was really hard to maintain the references manually, and there wasn't a clear way to partition the scenarios fr

 So why, oh why, would you need such a strange tool?

-* "compile"-time checks
+* "compile"-time data consistency checks
 * materializes the output into your version-controlled files, unrolling the complexity.
 Because this is automated, we can put as much effort into making the generated data comprehensible (and lineage-providing) as possible.
 It's also extremely easy to see what the effects of any change you make is, since it's all laid out for you.
 * code as configuration (high level of dynamic stuff possible... as long as it runs)
 * easy to reason about each scenario in isolation: data partitioning
 * plays well with others... strangles manually created fixtures.
 Integrates with how you do things, doesn't try to take over completely.
 Can target files or sections within files.

 ----------
 How to Use